DanWahlin/TailwindTraders-M365/README.md

     npm start
     ```

+1. Run `ngrok http -subdomain=<your-subdomain>.ngrok.io 8080` to launch ngrok (assumes ngrok basic or higher with custom subdomain support).

-1. Go to http://localhost:8080 in your browser
+1. Go to http://<your-subdomain>.ngrok.io:8080 in your browser.

 ## Modifying the Code